 The Hospice Georgian Triangle Foundation was established in 2012 as a registered charitable foundation (charitable registration number is 831085089RR0001) dedicated solely to raising funds for Hospice Georgian Triangle.
 Since 2012, the Foundation has raised more than $12 million thanks to generous support from a donor community of over 7,000 supporters.
-During the global pandemic in 2020, the Foundation raised over $1.5 million, allowing Hospice to begin offering new palliative respite care at Campbell House and new community programs at 186 Hurontario St. in Collingwood, Ontario.
+During the global pandemic in 2020, the Foundation raised over $1.5 million, allowing Hospice to begin offering new palliative respite care at Campbell House as well as expanded community support programs at 186 Hurontario Street, Collingwood, Ontario.

 The Foundation’s mandate is to raise donations from the community, allowing it to meet the funding needs required to maintain Hospice as one of the leading providers of hospice palliative care in Ontario and offering inpatient care at Campbell House and programs to those in need for no fees or costs to the people in their care.